mehakagrawal/Digital-Payments-Fraud-Detection/README.md

 # Digital-Payments-Fraud-Detection
-Digital Payments Fraud Detection with Machine Learning using Python
+In this project, I built a classification model to detect the digital payment fraud with Machine Learning using Python.